ibmjstart/bluemix-cloudant-replicator/README.md

 ```
 cf cloudant-replicate [-a APP] [-d DATABASE] [-p PASSWORD]
 ```
-If you call the command with no assumptions, it will interactively prompt you to choose your app, and databases.
+If you call the command with no arguments, it will interactively prompt you to choose your app and databases.
 The interactive mode of calling the command is much more forgiving.
 It attempts to guide you to your app in each region if necessary.

 #### Options